-Technicians assisting pharmacists in the preparation and dispensing of medications can be trained through this ASHP/ACPE-accredited certificate program.
-The full certificate program includes training in aseptic IV preparation, medication order processing, inventories, packaging, compounding, use of a prescription balance, and computers.
-Other pertinent courses are pharmacy math, pharmacy law, pharmacology, medical terminology and human body structure.
-The 39-credit hour certificate program (including prerequisites) can be taken either on a part-time or full-time basis since the courses in the ASHP/ACPE accredited program are offered in the evening.
+Technicians assisting pharmacists in the preparation and dispensing of medications can be trained through this ASHP/ACPE-accredited certificate program, which now offers a 16 week PHT-Basic program, which would allow candidates to sit for their certification exam and be nationally certified in just 1 semester.
+The PHT-Certificate program includes training in aseptic IV preparation, medication order processing, inventories, packaging, compounding, use of a prescription balance, and computers.
+Other pertinent courses are pharmacy math, pharmacy law, pharmacology, and pharmacy operations.
+Our most popular 16 week (1 semester) Basic-Certificate program, can be taken either on a part-time or full-time basis since the courses in this ASHP/ACPE accredited program are offered in the evening.
 Students are admitted to the Pharmacy Technician Program each semester.
-General education requirements can be taken at any time.
+Pre-admission requirements can be taken at any time.

-Once the student has completed the certificate in the Pharmacy Technician Program, additional coursework can be taken to achieve an Associate’s Degree in General Studies.
+Once the student has completed the Basic Certificate in the Pharmacy Technician Program, and is interested in working at more of an institutional or hospital setting, entry into our Full Certificate program may be requested.
+Additionally, they may be able to obtain their Associate’s Degree in General Studies.
 This degree may or may not transfer to a senior college or university.
 An SSC counselor or the PHT program coordinator should be contacted for more info on this Associates Degree in General Studies.

 The States of Illinois and Indiana require a pharmacy technician license prior to the beginning of the internships.
 The license application can be obtained from the program coordinator or from the Illinois or Indiana State Board of Pharmacy websites.
 Applicants must have a background check, drug screening and possibly a fingerprint check as well.
 Please note that it takes approximately eight weeks to receive this license from the states.